dave45678/Lesson15/IntroToSpringBoot/Lesson20.md

 }
 ```

-13. Create a Login Template
+13. Edit The Login Template
-  	* Right click on templates and click New -> Html
-	  * Name it login.html
 	  * Edit it to look like this:
 ```html
 <!DOCTYPE html>